TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![alt_text](img/variableDeclarationForm.png "Variable declaration form")

 In the next example `#input` variable is used to create an expression returning a boolean value.
-If the input Kafka topic contains json objects and they contain `operation` field, the value of this field can be obtained in the following way:
+If the input Kafka topic contains JSON objects and they contain `operation` field, the value of this field can be obtained in the following way:

 `#input.operation`